hxtree/galaxyops/libraries/faker-factory/README.md

-# @org-library/mock-factory
+# @org-library/faker-factory

-Mock factory creates fakes of classes for testing purposes.
+faker factory creates fakes of classes for testing purposes.

-It creates a mock object by first inferring each property's type based the decorator.
+It creates a faker object by first inferring each property's type based the decorator.
 Next, it generate fake data for the property based on the type.
 Lastly it returns the object.